GeoNet/data-tutorials/README.md

 ### 3. In Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/GeoNet/data-tutorials/master)

 My Binder is an experimental project still in beta phase that can be used to run notebooks.
-Any issues with binder can be reported at there project's GitHub  https://github.com/jupyterhub/binderhub
+Any issues with binder can be reported at their project's GitHub  https://github.com/jupyterhub/binderhub

 [My Binder](https://mybinder.org/) is a free online tool to be able to run jupyter notebooks without installing anything on your computer.
 Binder will launch in your internet browser.
 There are some important things to note when using binder.